erikologic/cms-tech-test/README.md

 -   VSCode will ask you to open the project in a container.
 If it doesn’t, reload the window or find the option in the command palette: `CMD/CTRL + SHIFT + P` -> `Remote-Containers: Reopen in Container.`
 -   All the dependencies will be installed, and the project will launch the dev server, unit tests, and the e2e tests runner.
      _This might take a while the first time._

+_Sometimes I noticed some issues when restarting too fast._
+_Make sure to close VSC, wait few secs for the containers to shutdown, and then start again._

 ### Github Codespaces (cloud)